Estimation of Gestational Age and Newborn Behavioral Assessment

 - physiological-adaptation-and-transition - Maturity level influences adaptation resilience.

-- hypoglycemia-in-the-newborn - SGA/LGA classification changes glucose-screening priorities.
+- care-of-common-problems-in-the-newborn - SGA/LGA classification changes glucose-screening priorities.

-- care-of-the-typical-newborn - Behavioral findings guide feeding, soothing, and bonding support plans.
+- care-of-common-problems-in-the-newborn - Behavioral findings guide feeding, soothing, and bonding support plans.

 Self-Check